INSUBCONTINENT EXCLUSIVE:

 its speed to allow it to deploy its parachute and descend at a rate where it can be caught by the helicopter — a maneuver that actually

 relatively simple compared to a propulsive landing, despite its seeming complexity.
+Depending on what happens with recovery of this booster,

 which Rocket Lab didn&t attempt to catch mid-air but which it is hoping to recover from the ocean, we should get an idea of next steps —